You know spring has arrived when Greenfield Village opens for the year. The historic village opens to the public on…

 Location: 248 Manistique, Detroit, MI 48215

 A hidden gem, this non-profit cut flower farm is open to the public and free to explore.
 Created from abandoned space in a Detroit neighborhood, it’s proof that beauty is all around us.
-Have
+Have fun exploring the grounds, scoping out the vegetable gardens and chasing butterflies.

 Location: 1 Fair Lane Drive, Dearborn, MI 48128